 (iii) the New Registrant must transmit the Change of Registrant Credential to the Registrar;

-3.3 The Registrar must impose a 60-day inter-registrar transfer lock following a Change of Registrant.

-3.4 The Registrar may allow the Registered Name Holder to opt out of the 60-day inter-registrar transfer lock prior to any Change of Registrant request.
+3.3 The Registrar must impose a 60-day inter-registrar transfer lock following a Change of Registrant, provided, however, that the Registrar may allow the Registered Name Holder to opt out of the 60-day inter-registrar transfer lock prior to any Change of Registrant request.

-3.4 If an Account Holder updates its registration data to effectively cause a Change of Registrant, through the Registrar’s control panel or other verifiable means, the exchange of the Change of Registrant Credential as described in section 3.2 is not required.
+3.4 The 60-day transfer lock will be required if an Account Holder updates their email address, thus effectively causing a Change of Registrant and simultaneously rendering impossible the exchange of the Change of Registrant Credential as described in section 3.2.
+If the Account Holder wishes to clear the lock, they can validate the change of address through other verifiable means.